Climate Resilience

 4.

-Natural disasters such as floods, droughts, storms, and epidemics might affect business operations.
+Natural disasters, such as floods, droughts, storms, and pandemics, that affect business operations.

 Opportunity